Published: November 20, 2018, 11:39am | Modified: June 19, 2019, 1:40pm

 Commonly referred to as the Mediterranean Fan Palm or the Dwarf Fan Palm, the European Fan Palm is an excellent choice for a palm that can withstand cooler weather in Florida.
 This palm can easily be planted in zones 9-11 as it can withstand temperatures that reach a staggeringly low 5°F. In addition to withstanding the drop-in degrees, the European Fan Palm is wind resistant, making it the perfect cold resistant tropical plant.

-If you are in need of landscaping materials, then look no further than A One Stop Garden Shop.
-We are here to help you grow a lush garden all year long.
+If you are considering a new palm tree, then look no further than A One Stop Garden Shop.
+We are here to help find the right tree to fit your landscaping.